 Our Scientific Directors bring together world-renown research teams and their cutting-edge laboratories:

-- Dr Michael Meaney (Douglas Research Centre) leads the epigenetics and mental health component of the Ludmer Centre.
+Before Dr. Silveira, Dr. Michael Meaney (Douglas Research Centre) led the epigenetics and mental health component of the Ludmer Centre until 2019.
 He is a world authority on epigenetics and mental health who ranks among the world’s most cited scientists.
 His collaborations provide access to longitudinal birth cohort studies globally.
-Visit Dr Meaney’s Lab.
+Visit Dr. Meaney’s Lab.
 Watch the video created by the Klaus J. Jacobs Research Prize about his research.

 We believe that the adoption and application of a big-data approach to current research will revolutionize the understanding, treatment and prevention of mental illnesses.